Rfontt/utility-packages-linux/README.md

-# utility-packages-arch
+# utility-packages-linux
-This repository is about utility packages in arch linux
+This repository is about utility packages in linux

 # How to run?